GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 This solution requires the following components:

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
-You deploy the architect email flow, integration, data actions, queues and email configuration in Genesys Cloud.
+You deploy the Architect email flow, integration, data actions, queues, and email configuration in Genesys Cloud.

 * **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to extract insights about the contents of documents.
 It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document.
-You can train the machine learning model to classify a body of text, create endpoint and expose the endpoint to allow the service to be invoked for real-time analysis.
+You can train the machine learning model to classify a body of text, create an endpoint, and expose the endpoint to invoke the service for real-time analysis.

 * **AWS Lambda** - A compute service that lets you run code without provisioning or managing servers.
 You organize your code into Lambda functions.
 Lambda runs your function only when needed.
-You use Amazon API Gateway that routes the request to your Lambda function.
+You use the Amazon API Gateway that routes the request to your Lambda function.

 * **Amazon API Gateway** - An AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 The gateway exposes the REST endpoint to route the requests to AWS Lambda.